Department of Psychology,

 Cognitive Neuroscience of Performance

-My research program combines two related issues in cognitive psychology: how people remember long sequences typical of speech and music, and how they produce those sequences.
+My research program combines 2 related issues in cognitive psychology: how people remember long sequences typical of speech and music, and how they produce those sequences.
 Many theories of memory for speech, written language, music, and other human endeavors focus on the problem of serial order: knowing what comes next in a sequence.
 What most theories do not address is the time course of retrieval: when particular sequential information is available, and for how long.
 My research focuses on the time course of serial order in music performance.
 Performers' memory for musical sequences can be extremely accurate, despite the complexity, length, and temporal requirements of music (see Finney & Palmer, 2003).

 One research theme addresses the range or scope of planning in sequence production; similar to memory span measures that gauge short-term memory capacity, range of planning refers to the span of sequence items that are accessible at a given time during performance (see Palmer, 2005a).
 We have developed a formal theoretical framework for serial recall in music performance that makes time-dependent predictions for the range of planning during production (see Palmer & Pfordresher, 2003), as well as an account of the relationship between speed and accuracy (see Pfordresher, Palmer, & Jungers, 2007).